 - Collaboration with other environmental organizations in support of conservation and advocacy.

-FNPS holds a statewide annual conference (in a different region each year); publishes the quarterly FNPS magazine, The Palmetto, and a bimonthly newsletter, Sabal Minor; awards grants for research and conservation; presents awards to outstanding native plant landscaping and restoration projects; and is actively engaged in advocacy, education and critical conservation efforts.
+FNPS holds a statewide annual conference (in a different region each year); publishes the quarterly FNPS magazine, The Palmetto, and a bimonthly e-newsletter, Sabal Minor; awards grants for research and conservation; presents awards to outstanding native plant landscaping and restoration projects; and is actively engaged in advocacy, education and critical conservation efforts.